Court of Appeal Articling Program

 During the course of their articling term with the Court, students hone their legal research, analysis and writing skills and learn valuable lessons in the art of advocacy by observing counsel in court.

-In fulfilling their duties, students are exposed to many areas of the law, including: administrative, constitutional, contract, corporate and commercial, criminal, employment, family, tort and wills and estates law.
+In fulfilling their duties, students are exposed to many areas of the law, including administrative, constitutional, contract, corporate and commercial, criminal, employment, family, tort and wills and estates law.

-Articling students review motion and appeal materials, research a broad range of legal issues and prepare pre- and post-hearing memoranda of fact and law.
+Articling students review application and appeal materials, research a broad range of legal issues and prepare pre- and post-hearing memoranda of fact and law.
 They may also be asked to review, edit and comment on draft reasons for judgments or application decisions, and/or assist justices with speeches and academic papers and presentations.

 Other Educational Opportunities